ChangHChen/run_python_local/README.md

 # MCP Run Python Local

 A Model Context Protocol (MCP) server for running Python code directly on the local machine, with virtual filesystem mapping and the ability to use an existing virtual environment.
+This project is inspired by and based on [Pydantic AI's Run Python MCP](https://ai.pydantic.dev/mcp/run-python/) (which uses Pyodide), but runs Python code natively on your local machine instead of in a browser-based sandbox.

 ## Features